FDM IN 3D PRINTING

 The main purpose of the research is to develop a low-cost 3D Printer using easily available materials and conventional methods for fabrication which can be used to print objects confined within 300 x 250 x 300 (mm) Printing Area.

-Many Industries uses this 3D Printing method for developing the prototype for analysis.
+Many Industries uses this FDM in 3D Printing method for developing the prototype for analysis.
 Here we do 3D Printing in ABS, 3D Printing in PLA.

 How FDM Works?

-3D printers that run on FDM Technology build parts layer-by-layer from the bottom up by Heating and Extruding thermoplastic filament.
+3D printers that run on FDM in 3D printers Technology build parts layer-by-layer from the bottom up by Heating and Extruding thermoplastic filament.

 The process is simple: